The benefits of working as yacht crew

 If the yacht you’re on is required to be taken out of the water for some kind of works, it will mean the crew won’t be able to live on board.
 Therefore you will be put in accommodation on-land, such as in hotels or short-term apartments with a daily allowance to cover your meals etc… You may be required to work on the yacht at times, similarly to a nine to five job, but you’ll probably find your evenings and weekends are free at least.
 This can permit you to actually live in and explore some of the most popular destinations around the world, depending on where the yacht is being repaired of course.

-For more guides and helpful articles on the yachting industry, visit Crew Corner.
+For more guides and helpful articles on the yachting industry, visit Yachting Pages' Yachting Tips.